yamekimsense/aws-csr1kv-nat-ha/README.md

     2) NAT IP pool is transferred when failover.

+## Prerequisites

+Two CSR1000v
+IOS-XE 17.3 or higher

-## Installation
+## Re-produce

-Use BFD and EEM to detect and activate the python code.
+1. Use BFD and EEM to detect and activate the python code.
-Install on the guestshell of CSR1kv on both CSR1kv.
+2. Copy on the guestshell of CSR1kv on both CSR1kv.
-Modify the NAT IP pool, route and NIC of AWS.
+3. Modify the NAT IP pool, route and NIC of AWS.
-Install AWS CLI and BOTO3 - AWS python SDK.
+4. Install AWS CLI and BOTO3 - AWS python SDK.

-## Configuration
+## Result

+When the active CSR1000v is down and BFD down was detected, the standby becomes active.
+When becomes active, the python code is executed by EEM.
-Modify the NAT IP pool, route and NIC of AWS.
+The python code changes the NAT IP from active to standby and modifies the route of private.

+## CSR1000v Configuration

 CSR1kv cli command: